 I offer short and long-term therapy and depending on your needs individual sessions or group sessions.

-I trust the EMDR as a validated psychological treatment that can successfully treat PTSD.
-It can help with your disturbing responses to a traumatic event and with your difficulty to think or speak about what you are experiencing.
+Eye movement desensitisation and reprocessing (EMDR) therapy can help with the disturbing responses to a traumatic event and with the difficulty to think or speak about what you have experienced.

 Training, qualifications & experience